 Terrifying Tomatoes and Three Weird Sisters

 Blood-red tomatoes may be terrifying enough for the faint-hearted gardener – who remembers Attack of the Killer Tomatoes? – but for the dauntless, why not try some of the many ghoulishly black or purple varieties.
 ‘Black From Tula’ is a large tomato with dark flesh as well as skin; ‘Black Cherry’ is purplish-black and prolific; ‘True Black Brandywine’ is a devilish take on an old classic; and ‘Black Beauty’ is probably the world’s darkest tomato.

-Pumpkins are a staple of the scary season, but be careful not to let them turn into vampire pumpkins, which it is said may happen if they’re exposed to a full moon or kept too long once ripe.
+Pumpkins are a staple of the scary season, but be careful not to let them turn into vampire pumpkins, which it is said may happen if they’re exposed to a full moon once ripe.
 Give the well-known three sisters companion planting technique a sinister spin using hideous warty pumpkins (vampiric or otherwise), glossy black corn, and purple beans.
 If you see any children playing amongst it all though, run for your life!

 Gorging on raspberries and blackberries can leave your fingers and mouth stained a gory red, so they definitely earn a place in your Gothic garden.
 Currants and gooseberries are deadly – but only to white pine trees.
 Blackberries are delicious, but don’t pick them too late or the devil will have spat on them.
 You could also include Actaea pachypoda, a shrub with unsettling white berries that give the plant its common name of ‘doll’s eyes’.
 If you’ve ever seen the original Child’s Play, you’ll understand why this needs to be included in any nightmarish garden!
 Don’t taste this terror, though – it’s toxic and can even cause blisters when touched.